Arcadia-Science/tandem-domain-proteins/README.md

 ## Purpose

-pLMs appear to output tandem-dimers and tandem-trimers of otherwise monomeric proteins.
+Protein structural inference algorithms appear to output tandem-dimers and tandem-trimers of otherwise monomeric proteins.
 Here we investigate the composition of tandem-domain proteins across <i>Drosophila</i> species and show that they appear to comprise multiple different proteins.
-This work has implications for the widespread use of pLM-inferred protein structures.
+This work has implications for the widespread use of inferred protein structures.

 ## Installation and Setup